cmhughes/latexindent.pl/documentation/sec-default-user-local.rst

  	:lines: 41-45
  	:linenos:
  	:lineno-start: 41

-which case the script will look for ``myfile`` with the extensions specified in ``fileExtensionPreference`` in their numeric order.
-If no match is found, the script will exit.
-As with all of the fields, you should change and/or add to this as necessary.

 Calling ``latexindent.pl myfile`` with the (default) settings specified in :numref:`lst:fileExtensionPreference` means that the script will